w4rner/cmsc-239-project-2/readme.md

 If you are considering doing a map based visualization, there are a bunch of powerful web tools that go way beyond the rudimentary svg manipulation in d3-geo.
 Here's a brief interview of some good tools

-- mapbox: the gold standard in industry for doing custom mapping
+- Mapbox: the gold standard in industry for doing custom mapping

 - leaflet: an open source version of that tool

-- react-map-gl: a react wrapper on the mapbox functionality (requires getting an API token from mapbox, but i think they offer free ones for low volume users like yourselves) https://uber.github.io/react-map-gl/#/Examples/camera-transition
+- react-map-gl: a react wrapper on the Mapbox functionality (requires getting an API token from Mapbox, but i think they offer free ones for low volume users like yourselves) https://uber.github.io/react-map-gl/#/Examples/camera-transition

-- deck.gl: a tool for doing webgl powered visualizations either on maps or otherwise.
+- deck.gl: a tool for doing WebGL powered visualizations either on maps or otherwise.
 (You don't actually have to web gl coding, you can just mash components together)

 - Open street maps: OSM is kinda like a wikipedia for maps, in that it is all user constructed.
-You probably won't use it directly, but if you use leaflet or mapbox you can source your tiles from OSM for free.
+You probably won't use it directly, but if you use leaflet or Mapbox you can source your tiles from OSM for free.

 - Google maps: everyone uses it, it's everywhere.
-The api is reasonable easy to work, but there is a limited set of things you can do with it.
+The API is reasonable easy to work, but there is a limited set of things you can do with it.
 If you do not need to customize your map too much, this is a great choice.

 Note: depending on the visualization you are building you might not need fancy web map tools like these!
-Many visualizations you see in nyt and other similar outlets use straight svg maps for choropleths and sometimes contour maps.
+Many visualizations you see in New York Times and other similar outlets use straight SVG maps for Choropleths and sometimes contour maps.